Constraints on dark matter self-interaction from galactic core size: Distribution of core radius in the observed galaxies

+Here $V_{\rm tot}$ is the total galactic rotation curve, whereas $v_{\rm DM}$, $v_{\rm gas}$ and $v_{*}$ are the individual contribution of DM, gas and stellar contributions respectively.
+We consider a minimal disc setup for modeling the baryonic contribution of stars and galaxies from the corresponding references in Table \ref{tab:Galaxy}.
 The dwarf galaxies identified are not satellites and they have mostly weak interactions with larger systems.
 This allows us to make systematic comparisons between the isolated halo simulations and observations.
-We extract the DM contribution to the rotation curves from the results of the THINGS survey \cite{deBlok:2008wp,Walter:2008wy} that also report the contribution of the gas and baryons to the rotation curves supplemented by the Spitzer Infrared Nearby Galaxies Survey (SINGS) \cite{Kennicutt:2003dc}.
-We infer the DM density profiles from the DM only rotation curves assuming a spherical DM distribution using the following relation \cite{Oh_2011},
+We extract the DM contribution to the rotation curves from the results of the THINGS survey \cite{deBlok:2008wp,Walter:2008wy}, that also report the contribution of the gas and baryons to the rotation curves supplemented by the Spitzer Infrared Nearby Galaxies Survey (SINGS) \cite{Kennicutt:2003dc} using equation \ref{eq:vrms}.